rschristopher/ischristtrue.com/src/truth.md

  on the fundamental questions,
  and that it is specifically
  anti-Christian in
- its aim, from the secular humanist with their watered down
+ its aim: from the secular humanists with their watered down
  Christian traditions,
  to the pragmatists and devout